 If someone is considering leaving a gift in their Will, I would say, “Do it!
 I wish that everybody would think about leaving a bequest to Garvan.
 By supporting medical research, you are leaving a gift of better health to your family and friends, and to future generations.”

 Together we can help everyone enjoy a longer, healthier life

 Bequests allow us to plan for the future.
 For every $1 we receive in Government research grants, we must find an additional 70 cents for our research to be achievable.
 So whether large, medium or small your gift in your Will to Garvan will strengthen the longevity and impact of our medical research – both now and for future generations.

-Contact Donna Mason, Bequest Manager at Garvan if you would like information about leaving a gift in your Will to Garvan and becoming a Partner for the Future.
-Your enquiry and details will be treated in the strictest confidence and without any obligation.
+Contact Donna Mason, Bequest Manager if you would like more information about including a future gift in your Will to Garvan.
+Your enquiry will be treated confidentially and without any obligation.